VGFan95/Super-Smash-Bros-Ultimate-2-Shine-On/README.md

 The input buffer will now store directional input for buffered aerials like it does for other attacks.

+## New Combination Inputs

+New combination inputs for Up-Special and Power Shield can be enabled or disabled in the Controls configuration:

+- Left + Up + Right + Shield = Up-Special
+- Left + Down + Right + Shield = Power Shield

+These can be useful for players using a leverless controller.

 ## Button Mapping: New Defaults

 The Default Controls preset cannot be modified.
 Custom controller configuration presets need to be assigned to a name tag (or used temporarily by editing controls on the Character Select Screen).
 Below is the new default button mapping and settings for the Ninth Generation Nintendo Console Pro Controller, which has 4 back paddles similar to the [Xbox Elite Wireless Controller Series 2](https://www.xbox.com/en-US/accessories/controllers/elite-wireless-controller-series-2).